Bachelor of Science in Nursing (Pre-licensure)

 Admissions

-There are two admission options to a pre-licensure BSN degree at WMU: direct admission for incoming first year students and competitive admission for current WMU students and incoming transfer students.
+There are two admission options to a pre-licensure BSN degree at WMU: direct admission for incoming first year (from high school) students and competitive admission for current WMU students and incoming transfer students.

 Direct admission